 Data storage and access on our IoT platform apply best practices and adhere to industry standards to provide comprehensive security protection.

 The servers that host our database are located in a unique Virtual Private Cloud (VPC) with dedicated firewalls.
-Hence, our databases are hidden from the Internet and only dedicated services with defined IP addresses (VPC Peering) and operating within a private network are allowed to read and write data.
+Hence, our databases are hidden from the Internet, and only the services within the authorized VPC networks (through VPC Peering) are allowed to access it.

-(***) The two-factor authentication will be available by Q2 2020
+(*) The two-factor authentication will be available by Q4 2020